France in the long nineteenth century: End of the Ancien Régime (to 1789)

 The reign of Louis XVI (1774–1792) had seen a temporary revival of French fortunes, but the over-ambitious projects and military campaigns of the 18th century had produced chronic financial problems.
 Deteriorating economic conditions, popular resentment against the complicated system of privileges granted the nobility and clerics, and a lack of alternate avenues for change were among the principal causes for convoking the Estates-General which convened in Versailles in 1789.
 On May 28, 1789, the Abbé Sieyès moved that the Third Estate proceed with verification of its own powers and invite the other two estates to take part, but not to wait for them.
 They proceeded to do so, and then voted a measure far more radical, declaring themselves the National Assembly, an assembly not of the Estates but of "the People".

 Louis XVI shut the Salle des États where the Assembly met.
 The Assembly moved their deliberations to the king's tennis court, where they proceeded to swear the Tennis Court Oath (June 20, 1789), under which they agreed not to separate until they had given France a constitution.
 A majority of the representatives of the clergy soon joined them, as did 47 members of the nobility.
 By June 27 the royal party had overtly given in, although the military began to arrive in large numbers around Paris and Versailles.
 On July 9 the Assembly reconstituted itself as the National Constituent Assembly.

-On July 11, 1789, King Louis, acting under the influence of the conservative nobles, as well as his wife, Marie Antoinette, and brother, the Comte d'Artois, banished the reformist minister Necker and completely reconstructed the ministry.
+On July 11, 1789, King Louis, acting under the influence of the conservative nobles, as well as his wife, Marie Antoinette, and brother, the Comte d'Artois, banished the reformist minister Jacques Necker and completely reconstructed the ministry.
 Much of Paris, presuming this to be the start of a royal coup, moved into open rebellion.
 Some of the military joined the mob; others remained neutral.
 On July 14, 1789, after four hours of combat, the insurgents seized the Bastille fortress, killing its governor and several of his guards.
 The king and his military supporters backed down, at least for a short time.

 After this violence, nobles started to flee the country as émigrés, some of whom began plotting civil war within the kingdom and agitating for a European coalition against France.
 Insurrection and the spirit of popular sovereignty spread throughout France.
 In rural areas, many went beyond this: some burned title-deeds and no small number of châteaux, as part of a general agrarian insurrection known as "la Grande Peur" (the Great Fear).